STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 ## Creating the Document

 The root element for all STIX content is `STIX_Package` ([STIXType](/data-model/{{site.current_version}}/stix/STIXType)).
-This type contains all STIX content (indicators, campaigns, incidents, etc.) as well as metadata that applies to the content it bundles such as who produced it and how it can be shared. `STIX_Package` is defined in the STIX Core namespace and therefore is represent as `stix:STIX_Package`.
+This type contains all STIX content (indicators, campaigns, incidents, etc.) as well as metadata that applies to the content it bundles such as who produced it and how it can be shared. `STIX_Package` is defined in the STIX Core namespace and therefore is represented as `stix:STIX_Package`.

 ```xml
 <stix:STIX_Package>